waveform80/pibootctl/docs/load.rst

 Usage
 =====

-The ``load`` command is used to replace the current boot configuration with one previously stored.
+The :command:`load` command is used to replace the current boot configuration with one previously stored.
 Effectively this simply unpacks the `PKZIP`_ of the stored boot configuration into the boot partition, overwriting existing files.

 If the current boot configuration has not been stored (with the :doc:`save` command), an automatically named backup will be saved first: